hpsa/hpe-application-automation-tools-plugin/doc/README.md

    c.
 In the **Upload Plugin** section, upload the .hpi file.
 4. **For working with ALM and Quality Center,** make sure the ALM/Quality Center client  is installed on the machine that will run the tests.
 To check if the client installed, follow the instructions on:   http://<your\_server>:8080/qcbin/TDConnectivity\_index.html

-5. **For running UFT tests from ALM**  install the ALMClient in common registration mode by accessing the following link from an Internet Explorer browser on the UFT machine: http://<your\_server>:8080/qcbin/start\_a.jsp?Common=true
+5. **For running UFT One tests from ALM**  install the ALMClient in common registration mode by accessing the following link from an Internet Explorer browser on the UFT One  machine: http://<your\_server>:8080/qcbin/start\_a.jsp?Common=true

-6. **For running file system scenarios with LoadRunner or UFT**  set up a node in Jenkins.
+6. **For running file system scenarios with LoadRunner Professional or UFT One**  set up a node in Jenkins.
 For details, see [Create an execution node](#create-an-execution-node).

 7. **For building and tracking pipelines on ALM Octane:**

    *  JQuery Plugin 1.7.2-1 or later (Required to enable the integration)
    *  A plugin that enables publishing test results.
 For example, JUnit Plugin 1.10 or later, NUnit plugin, and so on (Required to enable ALM Octane to collect your automated test results).

-8. **For ALM Octane integration with UFT**, make sure you have version 2.4.4 or higher of the Git plugin.
+8. **For ALM Octane integration with UFT One**, make sure you have version 2.4.4 or higher of the Git plugin.

 # User Guide